 Broadway is one of the most popular tourist attractions in New York, with a total attendance of more than 13 million per season, before Covid.
 Besides enjoying a show, you can also have a tour with a professional actor that will show you everything about Broadway.

 Broadway shows tend to be commercial productions intended to make a profit, and they are usually open-ended, and continually run until they are not profitable anymore.
 Performances may be running for several years, even decades, before closing.
 The Phantom of the Opera has been on display since 1988, and it’s the longest-running broadway show, but Chicago, Cats, and The Lion King are also incredibly successful.

 Located between the Upper West and East Side of Manhattan, Central Park is another extremely popular landmark in New York.
 With about 843 acres, it is 2.5 miles long and 0.5 miles wide.
 It is a large park, but it is only the fifth largest in the city.
 Yet, it is visited by 42 million people annually, making it the most visited urban park in the United States.

 Besides being one of the most visited tourist attractions worldwide, Central Park is also considered the most filmed location in the world.
 It naturally became a model for urban parks worldwide and became a National Historic Landmark.

 The park’s popularity has much to do with its location.
 Central Park is located right in the center of Manhattan, making it a green oasis in the middle of the concrete jungle that is New York City.
-The central location also means that it is easily accessible by public transportation and millions of people who live, work, and visit the area.
+The central location also means that it is easily accessible by public transportation, and millions of people live, work, and visit the area.